 How Long Does It Take To Train For A Marathon: Non-Runners

-As running is a high-impact sport, a body unfamiliar with the stresses and pounding of running becomes at high risk for injuries.
-The best action plan would be to start at the beginning with a Couch to 5k walk-run plan.
+Running is a high-impact sport, and a new runner’s body is unfamiliar with the stresses and pounding of long-distance running, which puts them at a high risk for injuries and burnout.
+The best action plan would be to start at the beginning with a Couch to 5K walk/run plan.

-This way, your body can adapt to the impact of running little by little, with your first workouts broken down into more digestible run/walk intervals
+This way, your body can adapt to the impact of running little by little over a more extended period with a lower risk of injury, as your first workouts are broken down into more digestible run/walk intervals.

-4. Now you are ready to begin to train for your first marathon!
+- Now you are ready to train for a marathon.

-So, ideally, for non-runners, we are looking at a timeframe of a year to a year and a half to train for a marathon safely.
+Ideally, for non-runners, we are looking at a timeframe of one to one and a half years to train for a marathon safely.

-For a person completely new to running, this 6-month training plan process will be split into four distinct sections and take you from a Couch to 5k, 5k to 10k, 10k to half-marathon, and then half-marathon to the marathon at warp speed.
+For a person completely new to running, this 6-month training plan process will be split into four distinct sections, taking you from a Couch to 5K, 5K to 10K, 10K to half-marathon, and then half-marathon to marathon at a rapid pace.

 How Long Does It Take To Train For A Marathon: Beginner Runners